jgrugru/htmlfactory/README.md

 >inner_html object (*InnerHtml* object which accepts a list/tuple of other *TagFactory* objects or a string),
 >and an attribute list (*TagAttributeList* object) containing *TagAttribute* objects (ex: id="email-input").

-**function header for TagFactory**
+**init function header for TagFactory**
 ```
   def __init__(self, tag_and_class_str: str, inner_html, **kwargs):
 ```
 - The *tag_and_class_str* accepts a string with this format "*<tag>*.class1.class2.class3".
 An example would be "div.form-group.col-md-10" which produces this output: class="form-group col-md-10"
 - The *inner_html* parameter accepts either a list/tuple of TagFactory objects or a string.
-Passing TagFactory objects will make them a child tag.
-For example: